tairasoul/crafty-controller-bot/README.md

 # crafty-bot

-Just a simple bot to control Crafty Controller servers.
+Just a simple bot that communicates with Crafty Controller.

 This has most of the features within the Crafty Controller v2 API implemented into the discord bot.